-MAC caseworkers receive extensive, on-going training regarding the provision of information from closed DCFS files to the various client types served.
 Great care must be taken to ensure that information you are legally entitled to receive is included, but that information that cannot be released is not given.
-These rules have been developed based on Illinois law, general privacy and confidentiality laws and DCFS policy and procedure.
 More detailed information about service given to various kinds of clients can be found in the FAQ section.

-Adoptive and Guardianship parents of minors: Basic information about the birth family is specified by the Illinois Adoption Act – such as physical description, nationality, education and medical and mental health information that impacts your adopted child.
-In addition, DCFS policy is that you receive information about why the child came into care and a summary of placements prior to permanency.
-Federal regulations require that Guardianship parents be given the same service as adoptive parents.
-Caseworkers carefully examine all files received and extract the information which by law and by established protocol can be provided.
-Information is provided using forms developed for this purpose.
+Adoptive and Guardianship parents of minors: Caseworkers carefully examine all files received and extract the information which by law and by established protocol can be provided.
+Information is provided to you using forms developed for this purpose.
 In addition, MAC also provides copies of medical and psychological reports and evaluations if the information is medically complex.
 Photos and other keepsake items found in the file that are clearly intended to be given to your adopted child are also provided.

-Birth parents: Birth parents are entitled to certain kinds of information from their own closed DCFS file pertaining to service provided by the Department.
+Birth parents: As a birth parent, you are entitled to certain kinds of information from your own closed DCFS file pertaining to service provided by the Department.
 The MAC intake worker can explain to you what information you can receive based on your specific circumstances.

 If you are a birth parent, adopted person over 21 years of age or the adoptive parent of a minor and are requesting search service, you must file with the Illinois Adoption Registry and Medical Information Exchange.
 By law, we cannot begin the search until you have given us a copy of the letter verifying that you have filed.
 We will send you the Registry forms and provide any assistance you need to file.
 If you are an adopted person over 18 but not yet 21 years of age, you are eligible for service through this program but do not have to file with the Illinois Adoption Registry and Medical Information Exchange.

 Your caseworker uses a wide variety of information resources including commercial databases, other internet resources, obituaries, vital records, etc. in order to attempt to identify and locate the person you are hoping to find.
-A basic search protocol has been developed to serve as a guide to the worker in difficult searches.
 All caseworkers receive on-going training in search techniques and meet regularly with the supervisor and other staff to collaborate on search efforts.
 In addition, a genealogist/search specialist is on staff to assist caseworkers in searches.
-All search efforts and results are noted in the database.

 You will be informed as to the progress of the search at least every two months, either by phone or letter.
 While some sought after relatives are located in a few weeks, other difficult searches may take many months and in some cases the person is never located.